This Cherry Balsamic Vinaigrette turns any salad into something special with sweet cherry flavor and the best tangy finish.

 Salad substitutions

 • Use dried cranberries instead of dried cherries.
 Or use dried tart cherries instead of dried sweet cherries.
-Dried tart cherries do pair nicely with Cherry Balsamic Salad Dressing.
+Dried tart cherries do pair nicely with Cherry Balsamic Vinaigrette.

 • Add a ripe, chopped avocado.